BANKEX/PlasmaETHexchange/README.md

 Required challenges:
 1. Proof of double funding TX
-2. Proof of incorrectly signed TX
-3. Other to follow...
+2. Proof of incorrect TX: signature doesn't correspond to spent UTXOs, or amount is invalid.
+Special check for trying to spend auxilary transaction output of funding transaction.

 ## What?